Mandinka in United States

 What Are Their Lives Like?

-The policy of the United States gives preference to immigrants with money, education, and certain needed skills.
+The policy of the United States gives preference to immigrants with money, education and certain needed skills.
 That goes for West Africans like the Mandika people.

-As a general rule when West Africans migrate to the US, they form their own ethnic specific neighborhoods.
+As a general rule when West Africans migrate to the US, they form their own ethnic neighborhoods.
 That way they only deal with people from their own language and culture.
 When their population is big enough, they form their own ethnic group specific mosque.

 What Are Their Beliefs?

 Islam was first introduced to the Mali Empire by foreign merchants.
 Gradually, Islam was blended with their traditional beliefs, which involved worshiping the spirits of the land.
 Mandinka people who live in the US are most likely to either become more secularized or more Islamized.
+Most of the Mandinka observe Islamic rituals with little understanding of what they really mean.
+They view Allah as being the one supreme god.
+However, they also see him as inaccessible and little concerned with the daily affairs of his creation.

 What Are Their Needs?

 The Madinka people, be they in West Africa or the US, need the opportunity to allow Jesus Christ to transform their lives.
 They have a much better chance of that happening in the US if believers reach out to them.
+African American Christ followers might be the best people to reach them, but anyone guided by the Holy Spirit can do it as well.

 Prayer Points